wri/ndc/July 26/URU-NDC-EN-AP.md

 | CH4 Emissions | 840 |
 | N2O Emissions | 39 |

-As can be observed, Uruguay expects to be a net CO2 sink by 2030.
+As can be observed, Uruguay expects to be **a net CO2 sink by 2030**.
 In addition, based on these estimates, we expect to maintain relatively stable levels of non-CO2 gases emissions by 2030 compared to current values, despite an expected growth in the economy for the period of 60%.

 The figures in this Annex are presented as non-binding estimates, therefore, they shall not be construed as part of Uruguay's iNDC.
 These are only presented to facilitate the work of the UNFCCC Secretariat in the preparation of the synthesis report on the aggregate effect of Intended Nationally Determined Contributions.